 People who have previously had hyperkalemia are more likely to get hyperkalemia again.
 Recurrence rates are about 36%.
 Higher risk groups are older age, diabetes, lower eGFR, history of MI or CHF, use of RAASi.
 Lower risk groups are women, younger age, higher eGFR, use of diuretics.

-In dialysis patients higher risk of hyperkalemia:
+In dialysis patients, there is a higher risk of hyperkalemia:

-• More common in younger patients
+- More common in younger patient

-• Associated with mortality – lowest risk is 4.6-5.3mmol/L for dialysis patients
+- Associated with mortality – lowest risk is 4.6-5.3mmol/L for dialysis patients

 What are the risks of hyperkalemia?